Carefree, Arizona

 Carefree is a town in Maricopa County, Arizona, United States.
-It is a town north of both Phoenix and Scottsdale, located in the far northeast area of the Phoenix metropolitan area.
+It is located north of both Phoenix and Scottsdale in the far northeast area of the Phoenix metropolitan area.
 As of the 2020 United States census, the population of the town was 3,690.

 History

 Characterized as an upscale residential area, Carefree was conceived in the mid-1950s by business partners K.T.
 Palmer and Tom Darlington as a master-planned community.
 Land sales commenced in 1955 and homebuilding started in 1958.
 Carefree was incorporated in 1984 to avoid annexation by neighboring Scottsdale.